thcopeland/afterzhev/sim/slimavr-0.1.6/README.md

 Slimavr is intended to be placed into your project source and compiled with it.
 Therefore, the included Makefile will produce a static library, `libslimavr.a`, which you should link against.
 Where necessary, you should `#include slimavr-X-X-X/slimavr.h`.

-To create a simulated device, use
+To create an emulated device, use
 ```c
 struct avr *avr_new(struct avr_model model);
 ```